The Study and Practice of Writing

 Technology: At least one of the courses above must have a writing technology designation.

 Who pursues a letter of specialization in SPOW?

-The letter of specialization in SPOW can be a good fit for students who enjoy writing or who are planning to enter writing-intensive professions such as:
+The letter of specialization in SPOW is open to students from any major.
+It can be an especially good fit for students who enjoy writing or plan to to enter a writing-intensive profession, such as:

 - writing for non-profits,

 - content strategy (planning and creating content for the web)